Haroldwonder/Haroldwonder/README.md

 - 👋 Hi, I’m Harold
-- 👀 I’m interested in creative writing, 3D design, backend development
+- 👀 I’m interested in creative writing, 3D design, blockchain development
 - 🌱 I’m currently learning Python programming language
-- 💞️ I’m looking to collaborate on writing and design projects
+- 💞️ I’m looking to collaborate on smart contracts development
 - 📫 How to reach me: bossharoldjohn@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: I once stood 20m away from an adult lion
+- ⚡ Fun fact: I once stood 10m away from an adult lion

 <!---
 Haroldwonder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.